ctkjose/exc_docs/fte_ref_components.md

 Actually in addition to the name you can pass an html element or a string with a selector to `exc.component.get()`.

-> * This function uses the attribute `w` to determine what kind of component is represented by an element.
+> * This function uses the attribute `type` to determine what kind of component is represented by an element.
 For some other cases the function `exc.component.get()` takes an optional second argument with the id of a component to be returned.

 The function `exc.component.get()` will return `undefined` if not found.
 If a selector matches more than one element it will return the first matched element.